MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intro-to-file-collaboration.md

 - **Awareness and training.** Creating awareness through awareness campaigns such as announcements, launch events, newsletters, town hall meetings, contests, and giveaways is a critical path to maximizing adoption.
 In addition, providing users with knowledge through classroom-style sessions and self-help guides helps them feel empowered to use OneDrive and Office 365.
 For more information about user communication and training on Office 365, see the [Plan your Office 365 Launch: Communication and Training Guide](https://aka.ms/commandtraining).

 Many resources are available from Microsoft to help you drive user adoption within your environment.
 For more information about a recommended Microsoft 365 user adoption strategy, see the [Microsoft 365 End User Adoption Guide](https://adoption.microsoft.com/files/assets/M365AdoptionGuide.pdf).
-For more information about driving user engagement, see `[Success Factors for Office 365 End User Engagement]`.
 You can also contribute to or comment on adoption-related ideas in the [Driving Adoption Tech Community](https://techcommunity.microsoft.com/t5/Driving-Adoption/ct-p/DrivingAdoption).

 ## Configure settings